carfirst125/porforlio_2526/02_ml_sagemaker/README.md

-# Project 02 - Using sagemaker pipeline to training ML model and saving artifact
+# Project 02 - Using sagemaker pipeline to train ML model and saving artifact

 This is demo project to express:
  - how using Sagemaker pipeline to implement full flow of ML application in getting data, processing/preparing data, feature engineering and training model.
  - This includes not only folder structure for source code storage, processing data log, but also code flow indicates how ProcessingStep and Pipeline are defined.

-## Bucket orgainization
+## Bucket organization

 All code and log could be stored manually in S3 bucket s3://bucket/